-Determining Liability in Rideshare Accidents
+Determining Liability in Baton Rouge Rideshare Accidents

-It can be complicated to determine liability and file an insurance claim after a rideshare accident.
-Because Uber and Lyft require their drivers to carry their own insurance coverage in addition to Uber and Lyft’s insurance, you may be dealing with multiple parties when you file a claim, depending on the details of your case.
+It can be complicated to determine liability and file an insurance claim after a rideshare accident because.
+Uber and Lyft require their drivers to carry their own insurance coverage in addition to Uber and Lyft’s insurance.
+You may be dealing with multiple parties when you file a claim, depending on the details of your case.

 Baton Rouge Ridesharing Accident Lawyers Fighting for Your Rights

-At the Morris Bart law firm, our attorneys will fight for victims of negligence in Baton Rouge.
+At the Morris Bart law firm, our attorneys fight for victims of negligence in Baton Rouge.
 You may have many questions about how to move forward with a claim that involves ridesharing companies.
 Fortunately, you are not alone when you work with a Baton Rouge ridesharing accident lawyer from the Morris Bart law firm.
-Our attorneys can help fight to protect your right to seek compensation, managing all aspects of your case while it moves through the legal system.
+Our attorneys can help fight to protect your right to seek compensation, managing all aspects of your case as it moves through the legal system.

 to find a Morris Bart office near you.